Ruminant: Abundance, distribution, and domestication

 Wild ruminants number at least 75 million and are native to all continents except Antarctica and Australia.
 Nearly 90% of all species are found in Eurasia and Africa.
 Species inhabit a wide range of climates (from tropic to arctic) and habitats (from open plains to forests).

 The population of domestic ruminants is greater than 3.5 billion, with cattle, sheep, and goats accounting for about 95% of the total population.
-Goats were domesticated in the Near East circa 8000 BC.
+Goats were domesticated in the Near East c.
+8000 BC.
 Most other species were domesticated by 2500 BC., either in the Near East or southern Asia.

 Ruminant physiology

 Ruminating animals have various physiological features that enable them to survive in nature.
 One feature of ruminants is their continuously growing teeth.
 During grazing, the silica content in forage causes abrasion of the teeth.
 This is compensated for by continuous tooth growth throughout the ruminant's life, as opposed to humans or other nonruminants, whose teeth stop growing after a particular age.
 Most ruminants do not have upper incisors; instead, they have a thick dental pad to thoroughly chew plant-based food.
 Another feature of ruminants is the large ruminal storage capacity that gives them the ability to consume feed rapidly and complete the chewing process later.
 This is known as rumination, which consists of the regurgitation of feed, rechewing, resalivation, and reswallowing.
 Rumination reduces particle size, which enhances microbial function and allows the digesta to pass more easily through the digestive tract.

-Unlike camelids, ruminants copulate in a standing position and are not Induced ovulators.
+Unlike camelids, ruminants copulate in a standing position and are not induced ovulators.